caliper-io/caliper-docs/public/installation.md

 To install Caliper simply follow the instructions under the setup page from under your application in [Caliper](http://app.caliper.io).

+### Packages using Bower

+Caliper client libraries are packaged using bower.
+You can optionally download the libraries directly from your application setup page in the [Portal](https://app.caliper.io).
+The bower package includes minified standard and AMD versions of the client library.

+For Ember

+    $ bower install caliper-ember

+For Backbone

+    $ bower install caliper-backbone

+### Including Caliper in your app

 As an overview you follow these three simple steps.

 1. Configure your API key